Alwalid-Abushanab/AssignMate/Proposal/README.md

 # CS3130 Group Project Proposal (AssignMate)

-In this assignment we will create an AssignMate app.
+Our proposed project will be called Assignmate.
+The goal of AssignMate is to help students get their work done ahead of time by assisting with organization, time management, and collaboration with their peers.
+With AssignMate, you'll be able to track assignment progress, set due dates and reminders, store and share files, and work with your peers all on the same app.

 # The App Outline

 The app will have global navigation accecible for each page or tap.
 The user will be able to use the global navigation to go to:
-(1) the Assignments page
+(1) Assignments page
-(2) Direct Massenging Page
+(2) Direct Messaging Page
 (3) Home Page
 (4) Groups Page
 (5) Profile Page